bryancall/trafficserver/doc/admin-guide/plugins/filter_body.en.rst

    body pattern configured.
 Very long patterns may increase memory usage.

-4. **Cross-boundary pattern search**: When searching for patterns that may span buffer block boundaries, the plugin must copy the lookback buffer contents plus the current block into a temporary string.
-This copy is limited to (max pattern length - 1) + (current block size) bytes.
+4. **Cross-boundary pattern search**: When searching for patterns that may span buffer block boundaries, the plugin uses a two-phase search.
+The boundary search copies only a small region (at most 2 * max pattern length bytes) to detect patterns spanning boundaries.
+The main block search is zero-copy.

 5. **Performance**: Body inspection adds processing overhead.
 Use ``max_content_length`` to limit inspection to smaller bodies when appropriate.